RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

       "English": "Please take some more time to put more thought into your answer.
 It must be more than ${MinLength} words.", "Deutsch": "Nehmen Sie sich die Zeit, eine bedachte Antwort zu geben.
 Sie muss zumindest ${MinLength} Wörter betragen."
     },
+    "answerNotConforming" : {
+      "English" : "That is not a valid answer.
+Did you mean one of the following?", "Deutsch" : "Das ist keine gültige Antwort.
+Meinten Sie vielleicht eines der Folgenden?"
+    },
     "terminateAnswerProperly" : {
-      "English" : "Please type <b>only</b> <i>Done</i> to continue after the survey", "Deutsch" : "Bitte geben Sie <b>nur</b> <i>Fertig</i> ein, um nach der Umfrage fortzufahren" }
+      "English" : "Please type the correct response to continue after the survey.", "Deutsch" : "Bitte geben Sie die richtige Antwort ein, um nach der Umfrage fortzufahren."
+    }
   },
   "keyboards": {
     "singleChoice": {
-      "English": "Please pick one from the given options.
-You may need to scroll down to see all options.", "Deutsch": "Bitte wählen Sie eine aus den vorgebenen Optionen.
+      "English": "Please select from the available options.
+You may need to scroll down to see all of them.", "Deutsch": "Bitte wählen Sie eine aus den vorgebenen Optionen.
 Es kann sein, dass Sie durchscrollen müssen, um alle Optionen sehen zu können."
     },
     "multiChoice": {
-      "English": "Choose as many options as you like.
-Click Done to finish choosing.
-You may need to scroll down to see all options.", "Deutsch": "Wählen Sie eine oder mehrere Ihrer gewünschten Optionen.
+      "English": "Choose as many options as you like. <b>Remember to click <i>Done</i> to finish choosing.</b> You may need to scroll down to see all options.", "Deutsch": "Wählen Sie eine oder mehrere Ihrer gewünschten Optionen.
 Klicken Sie auf Fertig, wenn fertig.
 Es kann sein, dass Sie durchscrollen müssen, um alle Optionen sehen zu können."
     },
     "terminateAnswer": {
       "English": "Done",
       "Deutsch": "Fertig"
     },
+    "finishedChoosingReply": {
+      "English": "I have noted down your choices.", "Deutsch": "Ich habe Ihre Wahlen notiert."
+    },
     "qualtricsFillPrompt" : {
-      "English" : "Please follow the link below to the survey", "Deutsch" : "Folgen Sie dem untenstehenden Link zur Umfrage" },
+      "English" : "Please follow the link below to the survey.", "Deutsch" : "Folgen Sie dem untenstehenden Link zur Umfrage."
+    },
     "qualtricsDonePrompt" : {
       "English" : "Send <i>Done</i> when you are finished with the survey.", "Deutsch" : "Senden Sie <i>Fertig</i>, wenn Sie mit der Umfrage fertig sind."
     },
     "freeformSinglePrompt" : {
-      "English" : "Type in your answer in a <b>single</b> message and send.", "Deutsch" : "Geben Sie Ihre Antwort in nur <b>einer</b> Nachricht ein."
+      "English" : "Type in your answer in a <b>single</b> message and press 'send'.", "Deutsch" : "Geben Sie Ihre Antwort in nur <b>einer</b> Nachricht ein."
     },
     "freeformMultiPrompt" : {
-      "English" : "Type in your answer over one or multiple messages.
-Send the message <i>Done</i> when complete.", "Deutsch" : "Geben Sie Ihre Antwort über eine oder mehrere Nachrichten ein.
-Senden Sie <i>Fertig</i>, wenn fertig" },
+      "English" : "Type in your answer over one or multiple messages. <b>Remember to send <i>Done</i> in a separate message when you have finished answering.</b>", "Deutsch" : "Geben Sie Ihre Antwort über eine oder mehrere Nachrichten ein.
+Senden Sie <i>Fertig</i>, wenn fertig."
+    },
     "linkToSurvey" : {
       "English" : "Link to Survey (opens in browser)",